docwhat/docker-gc/README.md

 Developers
 ----------

-I use a `Rakefile` to build and test.
+I use a `Rakefile` to build and test but normal Go commands should work fine.
+The `Rakefile` is mainly for convenience, installing linters, and for Travis.

 Install [Ruby](https://www.ruby-lang.org/) and you can setup, test and lint the code.